This article was written by Bill Felber

 It was in 1897 that Keeler attained his greatest batting glory.
 He singled and doubled in the season opener against Boston, had at least two hits in eight of the Orioles’ first nine games, and by the end of the first week of June had collected 70 hits.
 His average stood at .446.

 To that point the closest any pitcher had come to stopping Keeler was St. Louis left-hander Duke Esper, who held him to a bunt single on June 5.
-The bunt extended Keeler’s consecutive-game hitting streak for the season to 35.1 He ran it to 40 against Louisville a week later, and on June 16 hit safely in his 43rd consecutive game, breaking the record set by Bill Dahlen of the Chicago Colts three seasons earlier.2 On June 18 he thrashed Pink Hawley of Pittsburgh for a single, double, and triple.
+The bunt extended Keeler’s consecutive-game hitting streak for the season to 35.[fn]
+That total did not include the final game of the 1896 season, in which he also had hit safely.[/fn] He ran it to 40 against Louisville a week later, and on June 16 hit safely in his 43rd consecutive game, breaking the record set by Bill Dahlen of the Chicago Colts three seasons earlier.[fn]Some historians credit Denny Lyons, playing for the Athletics of the American Association, with a 52-game hitting streak in 1887.
+That streak is not officially recognized, however, because it included games in which Lyons reached base only via walks—which were counted as hits in 1887.[/fn] On June 18 he thrashed Pink Hawley of Pittsburgh for a single, double, and triple.